jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-8.png?raw=true" width="520px"> </div><br>

 **2.** On the basis of this template, we have incorporated our own contents.
 The **conceptual structure** of the final KG of this project is as follows:
- - *The "POCA", "topology" and "Sysmonlogs" are already described in previous sections.
-Next, we need to transform and merge them into the aforementioned cybersecurity KG(BRON) to finally combine the 4 parts together*

 <div align="center"> <img alt="p2-9" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-9.png?raw=true" width="780px"> </div>
 <br>